jyutzler/Bridge-Systems/system.md

 ## Weak Two Bids of 2♦, 2♥, or 2♠
 A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
 On rare occasions it may be a very good five-card suit.
-It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level).
+It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level) but in MP scoring three level bids are pretty lenient.

 Responses:

 A 2NT response is forcing, showing game interest.
 (This applies also if the opponents intervene with a double or a bid.)
-Opener rebids his suit with a minimum weak two (5–8 points).
-With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); with a solid suit (AKJxxx or better) he raises to 3NT.
+Regardless of hand strength, opener bids another suit to show a “feature” (ace or king in that suit); rebidding the suit denies a feature;
+with a solid suit (AKJxxx or better) he raises to 3NT.

 Any raise of opener’s suit is to play and could be preemptive.